Star Wars: The Rise of Skywalker: Plot

-One year after the Battle of Crait, (Note: As depicted in Star Wars: The Last Jedi (2017)) the resurrected Emperor Palpatine sends a message of revenge to the galaxy.
+A year after the Battle of Crait, (Note: As depicted in Star Wars: The Last Jedi (2017)) the resurrected Emperor Palpatine sends a message of revenge to the galaxy.
 Kylo Ren obtains a Sith wayfinder that leads him to the hidden planet Exegol, where Palpatine reveals himself as the power behind Snoke and the First Order.
-Palpatine unveils his armada of Star Destroyers and offers it to Kylo if he finds and kills Rey, who is continuing her Jedi training under Resistance Leader Leia Organa.
-Poe Dameron and Finn deliver intelligence from a spy in the First Order that Palpatine is on Exegol; Rey reads in Luke Skywalker's notes that a Sith wayfinder can lead them there.
-Rey, Finn, Poe, Chewbacca, BB-8, and C-3PO depart in the Millennium Falcon to the desert planet Pasaana, where a clue to a wayfinder is hidden.
+Palpatine unveils an armada of Star Destroyers and offers it to Ren if he finds and kills Rey, who is continuing her Jedi training under Resistance leader Leia Organa.
+Poe Dameron, Finn and Chewbacca deliver intelligence from a First Order spy that Palpatine is on Exegol.
+Rey, Poe, Finn, Chewbacca, BB-8, and C-3PO depart in the Millennium Falcon to the planet Pasaana, where a clue to a wayfinder is hidden.

-Kylo initiates a Force bond with Rey to discover her location.
-He travels to Pasaana with his warrior subordinates, the Knights of Ren.
-With Lando Calrissian's help, Rey and her friends find the clue—a dagger inscribed with Sith text, which C-3PO's programming forbids him from interpreting—and the remains of a Sith assassin named Ochi and his ship.
-Rey senses Kylo nearby and confronts him while the First Order captures the Falcon, Chewbacca, and the dagger.
+After initiating a Force bond with Rey to discover her location, Ren travels to Pasaana with his warrior subordinates, the Knights of Ren.
+With Lando Calrissian's help, Rey and her friends find the clue—a dagger inscribed with Sith text, which C-3PO's programming forbids him from translating—and the remains of a Sith assassin named Ochi and his ship.
+Rey senses Ren nearby and confronts him while the First Order captures the Falcon, Chewbacca, and the dagger.
 Attempting to save Chewbacca, Rey accidentally destroys a First Order transport with Force lightning.
-Believing that Chewbacca is dead, the group escapes on Ochi's ship.
+Believing that Chewbacca is dead, the group departs on Ochi's ship.